Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Relation to other work

-\paragraph{Conformal prediction and predictive sets.} Conformal methods are often used to obtain finite-sample valid prediction sets under exchangeability, typically in the sense of marginal coverage \cite{Vovk2005,lei2018distribution}.
-More recent variants aim to improve adaptivity across the covariate space and approximate conditional validity \cite{romano2019conformalizedQR,chernozhukov2021distributional,izbicki2020Dist-Split,izbicki2022,cabezas2025regression}.
-There is also related work on conformal predictive distributions, including Mondrian conformal predictive distributions \cite{bostrom2021mondrian}, which apply category-wise calibration across bins of the initial predictions, and recent flow-based conformal predictive distributions~\cite{harris2026}, which efficiently sample conformal boundaries via flows and then assemble the boundary samples into a single predictive distribution.
+Conformal methods are often used to obtain finite-sample valid prediction sets under exchangeability, typically in the sense of marginal coverage \parencite{Vovk2005,lei2018distribution}.
+More recent variants aim to improve adaptivity across the covariate space and approximate conditional validity \parencite{romano2019conformalizedQR,chernozhukov2021distributional,izbicki2020Dist-Split,izbicki2022,cabezas2025regression}.
+There is also related work on conformal predictive distributions, including Mondrian conformal predictive distributions \parencite{bostrom2021mondrian}, which apply category-wise calibration across bins of the initial predictions, and recent flow-based conformal predictive distributions~\parencite{harris2026}, which efficiently sample conformal boundaries via flows and then assemble the boundary samples into a single predictive distribution.
 Diagnostic transport maps are closer to this distributional line of research, but differ in that our methods learn a smooth, covariate-dependent map $\alpha \mapsto G(\alpha\mid x)$ that both recalibrates the initial predictive distribution and serves as an interpretable diagnostic: its shape reveals how the base model fails locally.
 Prediction sets at any desired level can then be read off from the recalibrated distribution, whereas prediction sets alone do not recover this local structure.

-\paragraph{Scoring rules and distributional evaluation.} Proper scoring rules such as the continuous ranked probability score (CRPS) are central tools for training and evaluating probabilistic forecasts \cite{gneiting2011,fakoor2023}.
-Weighted scoring rules are particularly useful when tail behavior or threshold events deserve extra emphasis.
-Our approach is complementary rather than an alternative to this literature: scoring rules provide global objectives for fitting and comparing predictive distributions, whereas the transport-map perspective adds a local, $x$-specific diagnostic and recalibration mechanism.
-In particular, it addresses a question that a global score does not answer directly: {\em how should a given predictive distribution be reshaped at the current input $x$?}